Sridh4r/file-encryption-tool/README.md

 -   **Encryption**: Replaces each character in the input file with its corresponding character from the key.
 -   **Decryption**: Replaces each character in the encrypted file with its original character using the key.

-## Contributing

-We welcome contributions to improve FortFile!

-### Calling All Frontend Developers!

-The backend is functional, but the user interface could use a modern touch.
-If you have an interest in frontend development (HTML, CSS, JavaScript) and would like to contribute, we would love your help!

-Feel free to redesign the UI, improve the user experience, or add new frontend features.

-### How to Contribute

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Open a Pull Request.

-We appreciate your help in making this tool better for everyone!

 ## License
 This project is licensed under the [MIT License](LICENSE).